 After years of smiling, laughing, and other repetitive facial expressions, dynamic wrinkles form.
-These wrinkles tend to form around the eyes, mouth, forehead, and brow.
+These wrinkles tend to accumulate around the eyes, forehead, and brow.
 Botox and other neurotoxins like Dysport clinically improve signs of aging and diminish those dynamic wrinkles almost instantly.

-Botox is an FDA cleared formula that contains Botulinum Toxin A, which safely suspends the muscle's ability to contract.
+Botox is an FDA cleared formula that contains Botulinum Toxin A. The toxin safely suspends the muscle's ability to contract.
 When this formula is injected directly into the muscles below the expression lines, those muscles relax.
-Once the muscles settle, the skin above smooths out significantly, providing an instant youthful glow andn excellen facial rejuvenation for all patients.
+Once the muscles settle, the skin above smooths out significantly, providing an instant youthful look and an excellent non-surgical option for facial rejuvenation.

 BOTOX BEFORE AND AFTER IMAGES*

 Botox before and after pictures show the impressive results possible with this popular cosmetic injection.
-Results may vary per patient, but each person can expect to achieve a more rejuvenated appearance.
+Results may vary per patient. *

-Main Botox Benefits
+INSERT BAS

+WHY GET BOTOX?

 For Botox patients, this cosmetic injection is perfect for treating noticeable fine lines and wrinkles.
 Botox is also effective at softening frown lines and dynamic wrinkles that tend to form between the eyebrows.
 Forehead lines are very responsive to Botox injections.
 This allows the forehead lines to soften after an injection dramatically.

 Another popular treatment area for Botox includes the area around the eye.
 This region reveals age more than any other place on the body.
-Cosmetic injections can significantly reduce the appearance of wrinkles around the eye, commonly known as crow's feet.
-Once these lines are softened, it instantly takes years off the patient’s face for a youthful restoration to the face.
+Cosmetic injections significantly reduce the appearance of wrinkles around the eye, commonly known as crow's feet.

 WHAT ARE DERMAL FILLERS?

 More commonly known as facial fillers or soft tissue fillers, dermal fillers are most widely utilized for their impressive anti-aging effects.
-They can also restore facial symmetry by filling in lines and wrinkles, replacing volume loss, filling in facial depressions left by scars, and provide a more youthful appearance.
+They can also restore facial symmetry by filling in lines and wrinkles, replacing volume loss, filling in facial depressions left by scars, and augmenting lips.
 Like Botox, dermal fillers are FDA approved as safe and effective.
-Dermal fillers are convenient, quick, and require no downtime.
+Moreover, dermal fillers are convenient, quick, and require no downtime.

 BENEFITS OF DERMAL FILLERS